Kevin Borland

-Kevin Borland (28 October 1926, in Melbourne, Victoria, Australia – 2000) was an Australian post-war Architect.
+Kevin Borland (28 October 1926 – 2000) was an Australian post-war Architect.
 Over his career his works evolved from an International Modernist stance into a Regionalist aesthetic for which he became most recognized.
 Many of his significant works were composed of raw materials and considered ‘Brutalist’ typifying Borland’s renowned motto ‘architecture is not for the faint-hearted’.
 Borland died in 2000 leaving a legacy of work throughout Victoria, New South Wales and Tasmania.

 Formative years

-From 1938 to 1941 Borland attended University High School and at age 15 was offered a job as office hand at the studio of Best Overend, a pioneer of modernist architecture in Melbourne.
+Bornland was born in Melbourne, Victoria, Australia.
+From 1938 to 1941 he attended University High School and at age 15 was offered a job as office hand at the studio of Best Overend, a pioneer of modernist architecture in Melbourne.
 That same year he began part-time tuition at the Melbourne Technical College studying Building Construction and Geometrical Drawing.
 In 1944 Borland attended first year of a Bachelor of Architecture degree at the University of Melbourne before withdrawing to join the Royal Australian Naval Reserve, serving in WWII from July 1945 to January 1947.
 Upon return Borland recommenced studies under the newly appointed tutors Roy Grounds and Robin Boyd.
 During these years Borland was an active member of the University branch of the CPA (Communist Party Australia) and the Melbourne University Labor Club.
 Borland’s belief in an idealistic society of economic, educative and social equality was intensified by his experiences at war and remained prevalent throughout his career and life.
 Borland received the Illuminating Engineers Society Student Award for Light in Architecture in 1949 and in 1950 graduated with second class honours in Town Planning.